Jabaay/Pinball-Game/README.md

 # Pinball-Game
-An embedded system that modifies a cardboard pinball machine into an electrical game with "pinball-like" features. <br><br>
+An embedded system that modifies a cardboard pinball machine into an electrical game with "pinball-like" features. <br>

-Team: Rajeev, Liam, Vince and Jiabei <br><br>
+By: Rajeev, Liam, Vince and Jiabei <br><br>

 ## Pinball Machine Features: